A model for critical current effects in point-contact Andreev-reflection spectroscopy: Fit of the experimental spectra

 As for the parameters that control the shape of the Maxwell resistance as a function of temperature, we fixed the values of some of them in order to reduce as much as possible their number.
 First of all, with reference to Eq.\,\eqref{eq:R_vs_I}, we kept $C=0$.
 This means that, unlike in the case shown in Fig.\,\ref{fig:res_vs_current}, the fit did not require any low-current linear behaviour of the $R(I)$ curves.
 The fact that $C=0$ also implies that the parameters $k$ and $I\ped{cut}$ do not appear any longer, and that $B = R_\infty^{-1}$.
 This is fixed by the vertical shift of the conductance in the normal state, due to the additional Maxwell term.
 This value was kept constant as a function of temperature, i.e. $R_\infty = 0.26 \,\Omega$ that implies $B=3.846 \,\Omega^{-1}$.
 Therefore, the only parameters that we changed as a function of temperature are $A$, $n$ and $I_c$, and their behaviour is shown in Fig.\,\ref{fig:parametersMaxwell}.
 In particular, $I_c$ decreases monotonically as a function of temperature (solid symbols in Fig.\,\ref{fig:parametersMaxwell}a) with a trend that can be very well fitted by the temperature dependence of Eq.\,\eqref{eq:Jc_vs_T}.
-The fit of the data points with that function provides $I_c(T=0)= 0.470 \pm 0.004$\,mA, and $T_c=29.0 \pm 0.3$\,K. The critical temperature is higher than the experimental $T_c^A$, and also than the temperature at which the superconducting transition starts ($T_c^{on}=27.8$\,K).
-The reason for this mismatch can be partly ascribed to the heating effects in the contact (that take place as soon as the Maxwell term appears, but we are not considering here) but it may also be due to the fact that, MgB$_2$ being a two-band superconductor, Eq.\,\eqref{eq:Jc_vs_T} may not perfectly reflect the temperature dependence of the critical current\,\cite{Nicol2005PRB}.
+The fit of the data points with that function provides $I_c(T=0)= 0.470 \pm 0.004$\,mA, and $T_c=29.0 \pm 0.3$\,K. The critical temperature is higher than the experimental $T_c^A$, and also than the temperature at which the superconducting transition starts ($T_c^{on}=27.8$\,K). {{This mismatch can be partly due to the heating effect in the contact\,\cite{Naidyuklibro, Verkin79} but it may also arise from the fact that}}, MgB$_2$ being a two-band superconductor, Eq.\,\eqref{eq:Jc_vs_T} may not perfectly reflect the temperature dependence of the critical current\,\cite{Nicol2005PRB}.
 Note that the values of $I_c$ here obtained represent the values of the current \emph{in the contact} that makes the resistivity of the material become different from zero (because of vortex motion).
-As for the other parameters of Eq.\,\eqref{eq:R_vs_I}, Fig.\,\ref{fig:parametersMaxwell}b and c show that $n$ increases by 17\% on increasing the temperature, i.e. from 2.25 to 2.65, while $A$ decreases as a function of $T$, from 3.61 to 2.95 (thus changing by about 18\%).
-This behaviour suggests some interplay between $A$ and $n$ and, indeed, their product is almost constant, ranging from 8.12 at 4.2\,K to 7.82 at 18.1\,K.
+As for the other parameters of Eq.\,\eqref{eq:R_vs_I}, Fig.\,\ref{fig:parametersMaxwell}b and c show that $n$ increases by 17\% on increasing the temperature, i.e. from 2.25 to 2.65, while $A$ decreases as a function of $T$, from 3.61\,$\Omega^{-1}$ to 2.95\,$\Omega^{-1}$ (thus changing by about 18\%).
+This behaviour suggests some interplay between $A$ and $n$ and, indeed, their product is almost constant, ranging from 8.12\,$\Omega^{-1}$ at 4.2\,K to 7.82\,$\Omega^{-1}$ at 18.1\,K.

 Overall, accounting for the dips required three parameters in addition to those included in the two-band, 2D BTK model.
 However, these parameters control the shape and the position of the dips and, once adjusted so as to obtain a very good fit to the experimental curve, allow obtaining the value of the large gap $\Delta_2$ even though the structures associated to this gap are visibly eroded by the dips.
 Note that the case-study we have chosen here is actually a particularly critical one since, even at the lowest temperature, the dips are very close to the large-gap structures.
 In many cases, fortunately, the dips lie far apart from the gaps at low temperature and start to interfere with them only at higher temperatures.
 In these cases, the use of this model can allow determining the gaps in a wider temperature range than the standard 2D BTK model.